 - 1 pinch paprika

-In medium pot, bring about 3 cups of water to a boil.
-Place potatoes, carrots, and onion in pot and allow to cook until veggies are tender, approximately 15 minutes.
+- In a medium pot, bring about 3 cups of water to a boil.
+Place potatoes, carrots, and onion in the pot and allow to cook until veggies are tender--approximately 15 minutes.
 Cooking time will vary based on how small the veggies are diced.

-When veggies are tender, drain and place them in blender.
+- When veggies are tender, drain and place them in a blender.
 NOTE: reserve 1 cup of the broth, and add to blender.
 Add all the remaining ingredients, and blend until smooth.

 - Now, it's ready to use in nacho cheese dip, mac-n-cheese, topping for steamed broccoli, or anything else you need a creamy, cheesy sauce in.
 It makes approximately 1 quart and can be stored in the refrigerator for up to 2 weeks.